GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There certainly will be job disruption.
-Because what's going to happen is robots will be able to do everything better than us.
+> ### The complexity of software is an essential property, not an accidental one.
+Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
 >
-> ~ *Elon Musk*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts